Dre Campbell Farm

 7. Weed Control

-Some gardeners will keep pigweed (a trap crop) around in the hopes the bugs will feed off of it and not on their crops.
+However, some gardeners will keep pigweed (a trap crop) around in the hopes the beetles will feed on it and not on their crops.

 8. Repel Grasshoppers

-Blister beetle larvae make their meal out of grasshopper eggs.
-Therefore, getting rid of grasshoppers is highly effective in preventing an infestation of the little demons.
+Blister beetle larvae make their meal out of grasshopper egg pods.
+Therefore, getting rid of grasshoppers is highly effective in preventing an infestation of these pests.

-If you see a lot of grasshoppers in your garden or around the house, you most definitely have these bad guys.
+If you see a lot of grasshoppers in your garden or around the house, you may also see more blister beetles around.
 A little reading will tell you the best ways to get rid of grasshoppers.

 9. Bug-Buster-O

-Bug Buster-O can be bought commercially and can also be used to control other pests like asparagus beetles, bean beetles, and elm leaf beetles.
-But it is toxic to bees, so use it with caution so as not to harm them.
+Bug Buster-O can be bought commercially.
+You can also use it to control other pests like asparagus beetles, bean beetles, and elm leaf beetles.

 10. Neem Oil